optimism-java/hildr/README.md

 ### Modify `.env` file

-There has a .env.defaul file in the `./docker` directory.
+There has a .env.default file in the `./docker` directory.
 Copy it as `.env` and modify the fields value below:

 ```properties
 # Set the network value to `devnet` in the configuration.